Updated August 6, 2018.

 14. Additional Funds – 3 Months: $0 to $20,000

-- This line-item estimates the funds needed to cover your initial expenses during the first 3 months of operation (other than the items identified separately in the table).
-These expenses do not include any draw or salary for you or an Owner Operator.
-However, this is only an estimate.
+- Estimated funds needed to cover your initial expenses during the first 3 months of operation (other than the items identified separately in the table), not including any draw or salary for you or an Owner Operator.

 - The franchisor has relied on its numerous years of experience in franchising, and its principals’ and affiliates’ numerous years of experience developing and operating Hungry Howie’s Restaurants to complete these estimates.
 The franchisor does not offer direct financing to franchisees for any items.